• Skip to primary navigation

 A word of warning: Unripe autumn olive berries have an intensely astringent flavor and can cause stomach upset for some people.

 These berries can be somewhat tedious to pick one-by-one, so I recommend gently shaking them directly from the branch into a bucket, removing any smalls twigs or broken leaves from the berry pile as you work.
-If you plan on processing the berries for jam (or any other recipe which involves a sieve or straining step) you don’t have to be as careful picking out extraneous bits of autumn olive detritus.
+If you plan on processing the berries for jam (or any other recipe that involves a sieve or straining step), you don’t have to be as careful picking out extraneous bits of autumn olive detritus.

 Recipes Using Autumn Olives